Pseudomodes for non-self-adjoint Dirac operators: Introduction

 \subsection{Comparison between Schr\"{o}dinger and Dirac pseudomodes}

 The Dirac setting is richer in that the perturbation~$V$ is a matrix-valued function, while it is just a scalar potential in the Schr\"{o}dinger case.
-Let us make a brief comparison of the present results with the Schr\"{o}dinger situation considered in~\cite{KS18} (see Assumption~\ref{Assump General} below in this article and \cite[Ass.~I]{KS18}): \begin{enumerate}[a)] \item Because of the unboundedness of the spectrum of~$H_0$ both from below and from above, see~\eqref{spectrum}, it is not surprising that we are able to construct pseudomodes for $\lambda \to \pm\infty$, see~\eqref{both}.
-On the other hand, just the limit $\lambda \to +\infty$ is relevant for the Schr\"{o}dinger case. \item The regularity of the potentials has a direct influence on the decay rates of the problem \eqref{Mo Eq Pseudo Eigen 2} for both the Schr\"{o}dinger and Dirac cases.
-The more regular the potential is, the stronger the rate of decay in \eqref{Mo Eq Pseudo Eigen 2} is obtained. \item Condition~\eqref{asymptotes} ensures that~$H_V$ is ``significantly non-normal'' (see Appendix~\ref{Appendix normality}).
-The same hypothesis is imposed in~\cite{KS18} in the Schr\"{o}dinger case.
-For matrix-valued potentials~$V$ of more general structures in the Dirac case, the asymptotics of the sum of the imaginary parts of the diagonal components~$V_{11}$ and~$V_{22}$ should be considered instead of the imaginary part of~$v$ in~\eqref{asymptotes}. \item The assumption that the real part of the potential is controlled by its imaginary part in \cite[Cond.~(3.3)]{KS18} can be completely ignored in the Dirac case. \item Moreover, the class of functions whose derivatives are controlled by the functions is significantly extended in our assumptions.
-For example, the superexponential function $e^{e^x}$ of example~\ref{Exam superexponential} above does satisfy our assumption, while it is not covered by \cite[Cond.~(3.2)]{KS18}.
-This more general result of the present paper is technically due to the freedom in the choice of the function~$f$ above, while it is fixed to the canonical choice $f(x):=x$ in~\cite{KS18}. \item The restriction of $\nu_{\pm}$ in some cases of the potentials of the Schr\"{o}dinger operator is set free in all types of the potentials of the Dirac case. \end{enumerate}
+Let us make a brief comparison of the present results with the Schr\"{o}dinger situation considered in~\cite{KS19} (see Assumption~\ref{Assump General} below in this article and \cite[Ass.~I]{KS19}): \begin{enumerate}[a)] \item Because of the unboundedness of the spectrum of~$H_0$ both from below and from above, see~\eqref{spectrum}, it is not surprising that we are able to construct pseudomodes for $\lambda \to \pm\infty$, while just the limit $\lambda \to +\infty$ is relevant in the Schr\"{o}dinger case. \item The regularity of the potentials has a direct influence on the decay rates of the problem \eqref{Mo Eq Pseudo Eigen 2} for both the Schr\"{o}dinger and Dirac cases.
+The more regular the potential is, the stronger the rate of decay in \eqref{Mo Eq Pseudo Eigen 2} is obtained. \item A version of the ``non-normality condition'' is imposed in the Schr\"{o}dinger case as well, see~\cite[Cond.~(3.1)]{KS19}.
+However, as explained in Remark~\ref{Rem.normal}, an alternative condition needs to be imposed for more general structures of the matrix-valued potentials~$V$ in the Dirac case. \item The assumption that the real part of the potential is controlled by its imaginary part in \cite[Cond.~(3.3)]{KS19} can be completely ignored in the Dirac case.
+This salient feature due to the Dirac structure is explained in Remark \ref{Remark Re Psi} below. \item Moreover, the class of functions whose derivatives are controlled by the functions is significantly extended in our assumptions.
+For example, the superexponential function $e^{e^x}$ of example~\ref{Exam superexponential} above does satisfy our assumption, while it is not covered by \cite[Cond.~(3.2)]{KS19}.
+This more general result of the present paper is technically due to the freedom in the choice of the function~$f_{\pm}$ above, while it is fixed to the canonical choice $f_{\pm}(x):=\vert x \vert^{\nu}$ with some $\nu\in \R$ in~\cite{KS19}. \end{enumerate}